 The types of mental health specialists qualified to treat emotionally abusive relationships

-Most psychologists, psychiatrists, and social workers do not have the specialized training required for solving complex relationships problems.
+Most psychologists, psychiatrists, and social workers do not have the specialized training required for solving complex relationship problems.
 Finding the right therapist begins with finding a therapist who is trained and certified to work with relationships.

 These are the best sources for qualified relationship specialists:

-Look for a therapist, psychologist, psychiatrist, cleric or social worker who can show you upon your request his or her specialized training and certification in relationship problem solving that proves his or her competence.
+Look for a therapist, psychologist, psychiatrist, cleric, or social worker who can show you upon your request, his or her specialized training and certification in relationship problem-solving that proves his or her competence.

 Relationship therapy is a highly specialized relationship procedure.
 Having an opinion about ‘relationships’ or anecdotal information about them is not a qualification to treat a couple that is in the depths of emotional abuse.

 For many couples struggling in emotionally abusive relationships, finding the right therapeutic help is the greatest factor in whether or not emotional abuse will be overcome and replaced with respect, trust, safety, and love.